Susurrus-LLC/langua/CONTRIBUTING.md

 ### Contributing Code

-#### Unsure where to begin?
+#### Where to begin

-You can search for issues tagged with `beginner` or `help wanted`. `beginner` issues are relatively easy to fix. `help wanted` issues are more involved than Beginner issues.
+If you are unsure where to begin, you can search for issues tagged with `beginner` or `help wanted`. `beginner` issues are relatively easy to fix. `help wanted` issues are more involved than Beginner issues.

-#### Want to work on an open issue?
+#### Open issues

-Please comment on the issue and state your intention to develop a solution and make a pull request.
+If you want to address an open issue, please comment on the issue and state your intention to develop a solution and make a pull request.
 This helps prevent duplicate and conflicting work being done.

-#### Want to work on something that doesn't have an open issue?
+#### Work on something that doesn't have an open issue

-Please post a new issue with your intentions and a description of the changes you will make.
+If you want to work on something that doesn't have an open issue, please open a new issue with your intentions and a description of the changes you will make.
 Again, this helps prevent duplicate and conflicting work being done.

 #### Local development